-- Use local exhaust or a fume extractor at each workstation to minimize exposure to irritating rosin smoke. - Collect lead particles in a separate waste container - Do not store food in your work area - Clean your work surface during each shift using wipes specific to lead removal; DO NOT use an air hose, dry brush or dry cloth. - Wash your hands with soap & water before breaks, lunch and at the end of your work shift.
+- Use local exhaust or a fume extractor at each workstation to minimize exposure to irritating rosin smoke. - Collect lead particles in a separate waste container - Do not store food in your work area - Clean your work surface during each shift using a wet cloth; DO NOT use an air hose, dry brush or dry cloth. - Wash your hands with soap & water before breaks, lunch and at the end of your work shift.